Implementation guide

 Who performs the audit?

 ISO itself does not certify organizations.
-Certification is performed by independent, accredited certification bodies (registrars).
+Certification is performed by independent, accredited certification bodies (registrars) such as Schellman, BSI, A-LIGN, Bureau Veritas, SGS, and others.[2][3]

 After certification: the 3-year cycle[1]